matteo14c/HaploCoV/README.md

 * *--minP* defaults to 3, minimum persistence (number of overlapping time windows) for high freq alleles: only alleles that have a high frequency (>=minCoF) in at least this number of distinct time windows will be included in subsequent analyses
 * *--outdir*  defaults to "./metadata", output directory.
 This directory will hold the main output files, including lists of high frequency alleles.

+### Execution
-### A typical run of align.pl should look something like:
+A typical run of align.pl should look something like:
 `perl computeAF.pl --file linearDataSorted.txt ` (where linearDataSorted.txt is is the file with metadata in HaploCoV format) The output will be stored in the directory specified by --outdir (defaults to ./metadata), and will include:
 * allele frequency matrices for all the countries and macro-geographic areas (suffix \_AFOT.txt)